Maintaining Your Diesel Engine

 Before purchasing new oil, remember that oil that is great for a gasoline inboard is not always right for a diesel.
 Your owner’s manual should state the API (American Petroleum Institute) and SAE (Society of Automotive Engineers) ratings that denote the correct oil for your engine.
 These ratings should appear on the container of the oil you buy.
 API ratings that begin with the letter C (for Compression ignition) are formulated for use in diesel engines.
 Ratings that begin with the letter S (for Spark ignition) are formulated for gasoline engines.

 The letters C or S are followed by a second letter that indicates the complexity of the additive package.
 These letters ascend up the alphabet.
 Oils containing more complex additive packages can, in general, be used with prior formulations.
 For example, if you own a diesel and the manual says, “use CD”, oil rated CE will be fine.
 Many oils are now formulated for use with both gasoline and diesel engines.
 For example, Chevron’s 30 and 40 weight DELO 400 is currently rated CJ-4 and SM.

 These ratings indicate the oil’s performance and protection for either gasoline (S, or Spark) or diesel (C, or Compression).
-The best diesel service ratings are CI-4, CH-4, CG-4, CF-4, CF-2, and CF
+Diesel service ratings include CK-4.
+CJ-4, CI-4, CH-4, CG-4, CF-4, CF-2, and CF.

 The SAE rating for the oil's viscosity should also appear on the container.
 Viscosity is a measure of an oil’s thickness and ability to flow at certain temperatures.
 Higher numbers indicate thicker oil, which protects better in high temperatures.